 Mallinckrodt Literary Award

 Mallinckrodt has established an endowment to fund the Mallinckrodt Literary Award.
 This literary award recognizes the best paper by a first-time author published in the science journal Respiratory Care between November and October.
-The award will consist of a cash award, certificate of recognition, airfare, one night lodging, and registration for the AARC Congress 2018.
+The award will consist of a cash award, certificate of recognition, airfare, one night lodging, and registration for AARC Congress.

 Past Award Recipients